liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/upgrading-portlet-plugins/01-upgrading-a-genericportlet.markdown

 implementation.
 Upgrading a `GenericPortlet` is straightforward and takes only two steps:

-1. Adapt the portlet to @product-ver@'s API using the Code Upgrade Tool.
+1. Adapt the portlet to @product-ver@'s API using the Liferay Upgrade Planner.

 2. Resolve its dependencies.